 Exploring the landscape of moving pictures.
 Because movies come and go, theaters rise and fall, and the audience has to be in place.

 Mapping Movies is founded on a simple premise: Where we watch movies matters.
-Whatever the environment – cinema, town hall, church, airplane, hotel, school, living room, mobile device or elsewhere – Mapping Movies explores how people and movies interact in places that vary and change over time.
+To understand the powerful role movies play shaping culture and identity, we first need to know where they circulate, how they get there, when, under whose auspices, and in what physical conditions and social contexts they are seen, discussed, and remembered by diverse audiences.
+Whatever the environment – theater, town hall, church, airplane, hotel, school, living room, mobile device or elsewhere – Mapping Movies explores how people and movies interact in places that vary and change over time.
 The goal is to discover the social, technological and industrial forces that produce the infrastructure for these interactions, and to map the cultural patterns formed through and upon them.
 By placing movies in geographical context, the project explores the relations between media access, landscape, social demographics, economic development, cultural networks, community and memory.
 It also tests the limits of mapping as a method and mode for historical research and public engagement.

 Jeffrey Klenotic pioneered Mapping Movies in 2003 as a desktop Geographic Information System (GIS).
 In 2013 it began migrating to a Web GIS platform using the Environmental Response Management Application (ERMA) created by the University of New Hampshire.
 The ERMA version of the project can be accessed via the “Interactive Maps” page in the menu bar of this site.